Materials graph tutorial – Lens Studio

 As you can see, that typical Voronoi style is still in there.

-Of course, the style you need is completely dependent on your project, but it’s nice to have the choice.
+Of course, the style you need is completely dependent on your project!

 For comparison, this is the Triplanar Noise: